Form elements - Buttons

 Research

 We based our buttons on the GOV.UK designs.
-But because our logo is a blue rectangle and a number of our components (including panel headings) have squared edges, we decided that GOV.UK buttons didn’t stand out enough.
-The square buttons didn't look clickable next to the other square components.
+But because our logo is a blue rectangle and a number of our components (including panel headings) have squared edges, we decided that GOV.UK buttons did not stand out enough.
+The square buttons did not look clickable next to the other square components.

 We made the buttons more "buttony" by rounding the corners (adding corner radiuses).
 There is research to suggest that rounded corners make things more clickable.

 Our testing confirmed this.
-Users were able to complete tasks using buttons and they didn't confuse them with non-clickable components.
+Users were able to complete tasks using buttons and they did not confuse them with non-clickable components.

 Help us improve this guidance